Shed and nearby former guard station

-Although the former guard station contains typical elements in architecture and appearance to CCC-built structures, it was erected in 1929, prior to the CCC’s existence.
-The guard station and shed are located just east of Big Elk Rd and two miles south of Hwy 140.
+The (former) guard station itself pre-dates the CCC (1929), although it is similar in architectural elements and appearance to CCC-built structures.
+The guard station and shed are located just east of Big Elk Road and two miles south of Hwy 140.

 National Register of Historic Places Nomination Form: (https://npgallery.nps.gov/pdfhost/docs/NRHP/Text/00000462.pdf), accessed November 25, 2017.

 Project originally submitted by Douglass Halvorsen on November 25, 2017.

 We welcome contributions of additional information on any New Deal project site.SUBMIT MORE INFORMATION OR PHOTOGRAPHS FOR THIS SITE